 Schema data is the information that helps search engines identify and categorize the content.
 It’s what makes sure your website shows up in Google when someone searches.
 Schema data can be implemented with HTML code, which you need to contact a web developer to do.
 The good news is that if you have WordPress installed, there are plugins available so you don’t even need any coding knowledge!

 Someone considered that the schema markup is not a part of the On-Page SEO checklist, it is considered as the technical SEO checklist.
 But it’s a controversial issue, we should not consider this controversy, just keep implementing this strategy on the website.

 When someone searches for something related to your industry or niche, they are more likely to find you if you have schema data on your website.
 Schema markup can also help SEO ranking in SERPS because Google knows that the information is of high quality and relevant based on the tags provided by schema data.

 A lot of people think that what makes something “schema” is if it has been officially recognized by Schema.org, but actually any kind of metadata on a webpage could be considered “schema”.

-There have three types of schema markup formats:
+There are three types of schema markup formats: